by-jp/www.byjp.me/content/notes/twitter/237426868607930369/index.md

 - imported
 - from-twitter
 ---
 Up since 6:45.
-Finding it very hard to let the work hours drop, despite being on holiday\!
+Finding it very hard to let the work hours drop, despite being on holiday!
 Afternoon nap by the pool?
 Yes please.